With permission, Mr Speaker, I will make a statement regarding the return of students to universities.

 Few people in the House can match my right hon.
 Friend as such a staunch and consistent advocate for high-quality further and technical education, whether through our further education colleges, apprenticeships or independent learning providers.
 He truly is an inspiration not just to me but to so many others to ensure that we provide that for young people in the future.

 My right hon.
-Friend rightly says that the university situation is something that we need to constantly keep under review.
+Friend rightly says that the university situation is something that we need to keep constantly under review.
 We will constantly work with the sector very closely to ensure that we adapt and support it if the pandemic means that we have to make changes.